Argo Group International (NYSE:ARGO) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report released on Thursday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report issued on Tuesday morning.
+The brokerage issued a hold rating on the stock.

-Several other brokerages have also recently commented on ARGO.
-Raymond James cut shares of Argo Group International from a market perform rating to an underperform rating in a research report on Tuesday, February 28th.
-Compass Point cut shares of Argo Group International from a buy rating to a neutral rating and set a $30.00 target price for the company. in a research report on Monday, March 13th.
+Several other equities analysts have also recently issued reports on ARGO.
+Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 price objective for the company. in a report on Monday, March 13th.
+Raymond James downgraded shares of Argo Group International from a market perform rating to an underperform rating in a report on Tuesday, February 28th.

 Argo Group International Price Performance